looeee/discoverthreejs-site/markdown/book/first-steps/textures-intro.md

 Compare this to a concrete box in the real world - or a wooden box, or a metal box, or a box made from nearly any substance except smooth plastic, and we can immediately see that our 3D box is not at all realistic.
 Objects in the real world are usually scratched, broken, and dirty.
 However, the material applied to our box doesn't look like this.
 Rather, it consists of a single color applied smoothly over the entire surface of the mesh.
 Unless we want all of our creations to look like brand-new plastic, this won't do.

-Materials have many parameters besides {{< link path="/book/first-steps/physically-based-rendering/#change-the-materials-color" title="color" >}}, and we can use these to adjust various attributes of an object's surface, like the roughness, metalness, opacity, and so on.
-However, just like {{< link path="/book/first-steps/physically-based-rendering/#change-the-materials-color" title="the color parameter" >}}, these parameters are applied uniformly over the entire surface of the mesh.
+Materials have many parameters besides [color]({{< relref "/book/first-steps/physically-based-rendering#change-the-materials-color" >}} "color"), and we can use these to adjust various attributes of an object's surface, like the roughness, metalness, opacity, and so on.
+However, just like [the color parameter]({{< relref "/book/first-steps/physically-based-rendering#change-the-materials-color" >}} "the color parameter"), these parameters are applied uniformly over the entire surface of the mesh.
 If we increase the material's `.roughness` property, for example, the entire surface of the object will become rougher.
 If we set the `.color` to red, the entire object will become red.

 {{< iframe src="https://threejs.org/examples/webgl_materials_normalmap.html" height="500" title="The material of a human face" class="small left" >}}